Resources for Expats, Travelers, and Entrepreneurs Navigating Life and Trade in Mauritania with the Mauritanian ouguiya

 The Mauritanian ouguiya (MRO) is the official currency of Mauritania, a country located in northwest Africa.
 Here are a few things to know about the Mauritanian ouguiya:

-For card purchases if offered a choice of currencies always select to Pay in Mauritanian ouguiya otherwise you may get much worst exchange rates.
+For card purchases, if you are offered a choice of currencies always select to Pay in Mauritanian ouguiya otherwise you will typically get much worst dynamic currency conversion (DCC) exchange rates.

 There's no doubt that Mauritania has some of the continent's grandest scenery.
 The Saharan Adrar region, with its World Heritage–listed caravan towns, is currently off-limits for security reasons, but the desert is a constant presence elsewhere, pushing hard up against the Atlantic Coast.
 Millions of migratory birds winter along the coast at Parc National du Banc d'Arguin, and the expanding capital Nouakchott is where modernity takes root in the desert.